 Chemistry interaction

 Fat-to-sugar ratio 1:2.75.
 At −6°C, ~25% of the water phase converts to ice — the remainder acts as cryoprotectant.
 Shaking at 20–25 cycles disrupts crystal aggregation and introduces air.
-Thin sleeve geometry (5–8mm) gets the cold front to centre in under 40 seconds.
+Thin sleeve geometry (8mm) with Al-PE laminate walls gets the cold front to centre in under 90 seconds with shaking.

 SKU 01 · Vanilla